A Practical Georgia Itinerary for 7–10 Days (the country!)

 Sameba is one of the largest religious buildings in the world.
 It fits 10,000 people inside!
 Make time to also wander around the church grounds, they’re nice and well-maintained, and you get a different view from every corner.
 Plus, the views at sunset are incredible.

 The complex has several entrance points, but the main entrance is where Erevan Street turns into Samreklo Street.
 I felt like a king walking towards the church on the fancy, tiled walkway leading up to the main door.
-Until, that is, I found out I’m more like the jester—you can’t enter through the main gate, us common folk need to use the door to the right.
+Until, that is, I found out I’m more like the jester—you can’t enter through the main gate, we common folk need to use the door to the right.

 Day 2 of Georgia itinerary: Driving the Georgian Military Highway